 Walking on the bridge at night.
 For more nighttime shots of the park, see this gallery

 Aug.
 6, 2005 - A "before" view of the park's footprint along 3rd Street south of Water, in August 2005.

-The same location, now to be known as the Third Street Plaza.
+- The same location, now known as the Third Street Plaza.
 For many more before-and-afters in the park, see the Expanded Archive

 Aug.
 6, 2005 - Turning around and looking north up Third Street from south of what would become Water Street, in 2005.

-Sept.
-7, 2010 - The same location, showing off the canal basin, the waterfall, and the fountains at the Third Street Plaza, on the day of the park's ribbon cutting.
+- The same location, showing off the canal basin, the waterfall, and the fountains at the Third Street Plaza.

 July 17, 2008 - The riverfront near the bulkhead, before.